Maikuolan/Common/_docs/YAML.md

 - As long as it doesn't cause ambiguity within implicit typing, quotes for strings remains optional, and won't generally matter too much (i.e., quotes for strings aren't strictly enforced).
 However, whenever there's risk of ambiguity, strings should always be quoted.
 For example, `Foo: "false"`, `Foo: "123"`, and `Foo: "12.3"` would all resolve to strings, whereas `Foo: false`, `Foo: 123`, and `Foo: 12.3` would resolve to a boolean (`false`), an integer, and a float respectively.
 - Quoting for keys is treated in the same manner as quoting for values.

-When reconstructing YAML data, the preferred quotes to use for string values (and for that matter, whether to use quotes at all) can be controlled via the `Quotes` public member.
+When reconstructing YAML data, the preferred quotes to use for string values (and for that matter, whether to use quotes at all) can be controlled via the `Quotes` public property.
 However, the YAML handler won't normally apply quotes to keys (you can change that behaviour by setting `QuoteKeys` to `true` if you want).
 Therefore, if you ever need to reverse some YAML data for any reason (i.e., process some YAML data, maybe make some modifications, and then reconstruct it back into YAML data again), you should always approach quoting strictly, should never quote keys, and should never use `true`, `false`, or `null` as names for keys (because unquoted, they'll look like booleans or null, and neither booleans nor null can be used as the names of array keys in PHP, meaning that you'll need to quote them to forcefully identify them as strings, but the reconstruct method would unquote them when reconstructing the data, causing an inconsistency between the original YAML data and the reconstructed YAML data).
 Worth noting too, that PHP resolves both `null` and `false` to empty strings when used as array keys.

 ---